ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

 _I have a software engineering background but do have a delicate business mind.
 Experience in Product development, I have been involved in all phases of typical SDLC.
-With a Software Engineering degree and my experiences, I'm confident and excited to take jobs related to the owner of innovative products.
+With a Software Engineering degree and my experiences, I'm confident and excited to take jobs related to the owner of innovative products from ecommerce to operations.
 I can work under pressure, eager to learn new business trends and technology.
 Especially, I love delivering products that make society better._
 <br />

 <br />